Recall effort is about masking

 I want to let most school district voters know that I do appreciate all the messages, calls and personal discussions on this recall.

 I have had the privilege to serve the residents of Butternut for more than half my life.
-I have served 15 years as a Town of Agenda official in the past.
-I have 31 years on the Butternut School Board.
-I also have nine years on the Ashland County Board and serve as the Vice Chair.
+I served 15 years as a Town of Agenda official and 31 years on the Butternut School Board.
+I also have nine years on the Ashland County Board.

-I take my responsibilities seriously.
-I was taught early in life that public service is something to be proud of and many people would rather sit in the background and throw stones than dedicate their life to serving.
-I got on the school board years ago when people like Jack Koch and Joe Radlinger encouraged me to run.
-I did not win my first race but kept getting involved and eventually won a term and never lost faith in the area residents.
+I take my responsibilities serious.
+I was taught early in life that public service is something to be proud of.
+Many people would rather sit in the background and throw stones rather than dedicate their life to serving.

 The role of the school board is to make sure the students get the best education possible without any undue interruptions.
 If you look at Wisconsin law a school board meeting is a meeting of the school board and not a meeting of the public.
 These are not my words but of the laws of Wisconsin.